Oriyn/Resume/README.md

    - Sufficient in applying and working with ERD and Database Diagrams.
    - Familliar with both Microsoft Transact-SQL and Oracle PL/SQL.

+## College Projects

+- Meremec Online Movie Rental Kiosk
+  - Ui, Buisness classes, and Database for a movie rental system similar to Netflix or Redbox
+  - Applied Object Oriented Programming and CRUD principles
+  - Application applied C#, ADO.NET, Transact-SQL

+ - Western Pacific Corp.
+Database
+   - Created a logical database for a classroom usecase
+   - Database was used to track employees, projects, assignments, managers, and pay
+   - Application applied Oracle PL/SQL

 ## Work Experience